NotCompsky/webcache/README.md

 * supports gzip compression
 * supports up to 3000 requests per second
   * Although SQLite lookup speeds probably dramatically limit this in realistic scenarios

-Future features:

 * ability to write to the database with a `POST` request
-  * Then you will be able to use a script to, for any web page you visit, cache the page by clicking a button
+  * You are able to use a script to, for any web page you visit, cache the page by clicking a button

 # Compiling